jamiejamiebobamie/pegaFlashcards/notes.md

 	the User Interface category in both the Records Explorer and the Create menu.
 Portal records are classless and do not appear
 	in the App Explorer
-User portals are intended for
+User portals are intended for users who do not routinely need to
-	users who do not routinely need to update rules
+	update rules.
 User portals require less
 	memory on the user's workstation than developer portals User portals can be used to configure